It rained this morning, but we got lucky – it started to clear up in time for a lunchtime rendez vous with Jonas, Silvia and Sabina at Can Vilaró.

 which he made short work of.

-For pudding Sylvia and Sabina had cremadet – something I’d never seen before.
+For pudding Silvia and Sabina had cremadet – something I’d never seen before.
 It’s a bit like a soft creamy crème brûlée.

 Oli and Jonas had mel i mato – a fresh cheese with honey.